retango/korg-ms20m-extra-midi2cv/README.md

 #define MIDI_PITCHBEND_MIN      0
 #define MIDI_PITCHBEND_MAX      16383
 ```
-In the Arduino folder there is a zip file with the [Modified Midi Library](https://github.com/retango/korg-ms20m-extra-midi2cv/raw/main/arduino/MIDI_Library_Modified_for_MS20M.zip).
+In the 'arduino' folder there is a zip file with the [Modified Midi Library](https://github.com/retango/korg-ms20m-extra-midi2cv/raw/main/arduino/MIDI_Library_Modified_for_MS20M.zip).

 ### MCP4728 Library
 The code uses to  [MCP4728 Library](https://github.com/BenoitSchillings/mcp4728) (by Benoit Schillings), not the official one.
-In the Arduino folder there is a zip file with this [MCP4728 Library](https://github.com/retango/korg-ms20m-extra-midi2cv/raw/main/arduino/mcp4728_for_MS20M.zip).
+In the 'arduino' folder there is a zip file with this [MCP4728 Library](https://github.com/retango/korg-ms20m-extra-midi2cv/raw/main/arduino/mcp4728_for_MS20M.zip).

 ### Main Code
 The main code uses callbacks to process midi messages.
 For MW, Vel and AT the code creates in the setup section a table of 12bit DAC values for each of the 128 possible midi values.
 For PB, the code bitshifts by 2 the 14bit Midi PB value in order to get a 12bit DAC value (a fast way of integer dividing by 4).

 ## Content in this GitHub Project
 * Arduino Code
+* Arduino libraries
 * STL and Rhino file for the 3D printed Adapter
 * PDF and Word for the front panel sticker (it uses the News Gothic font, embedded in the Word doc)
 * PDF and Kicad Schematics